 Third Stimulus Check Calculator

-Find out how much your third stimulus check will be using this handy tool.
+See how much your third stimulus check should have been using this handy tool.

-President Biden signed the American Rescue Plan Act on March 11.
-Provisions in the bill authorize another round of $1,400 stimulus checks for each eligible person ($2,800 for couples), plus an additional $1,400 for each dependent.
-However, as with the first- and second-round payments, the third-round stimulus checks are reduced – or eliminated – for people with an income above a certain amount.
+President Biden signed the American Rescue Plan Act on March 11, 2021.
+Provisions in the bill authorized a third round of stimulus checks worth $1,400 for each eligible person ($2,800 for couples), plus an additional $1,400 for each dependent.
+However, as with the first- and second-round payments, the third-round stimulus checks were reduced – or eliminated – for people with an income above a certain amount.

-To see how large your payment should be, answer the three questions in the calculator below and we'll give you a customized estimate of your third stimulus check amount.
-(To see how much you should have received for your second stimulus check, see Kiplinger’s Second Stimulus Check Calculator.)
+To see how large your third stimulus payment should have been, answer the three questions in the calculator below and we'll give you a customized estimate.
+(To see how much you should have received for your first or second stimulus check, see our First Stimulus Check Calculator or Second Stimulus Check Calculator.)

 Different Phase-Out Rate

-Although the income levels at which third stimulus checks start to be phased out (i.e., reduced) are the same as the amounts used for the first two stimulus payments, the rate at which the phase-out occurs is different.
-As a result, you might not get a third stimulus check even if you received payments in one or both of the first two rounds.
+Although the income levels at which third stimulus checks started to phase out (i.e., be reduced) were the same as the amounts used for the first two stimulus payments, the rate at which the phase-out occurred was different.
+As a result, you may not have gotten a third stimulus check even if you received payments in one or both of the first two rounds.

 More Money for Certain Families